Datasets UI guide

 For more information on enabling a schema for Profile, see the Schema Editor user guide.

-To enable a dataset for Profile, access its Dataset activity screen and select the Profile toggle within the Properties column.
+Alternatively, from the dataset’s Dataset activity screen, select the Profile toggle within the Properties column.
 Once enabled, data that is ingested into the dataset will also be used to populate customer profiles.

 NOTE